mistydemeo/tigerbrew/share/doc/homebrew/Formula-Cookbook.md

 *   Current directory is changed to the stage root (so when you `system make`, it works)
 *   `Formula.install` is called
 *   Anything installed to the keg is cleaned (see later)
-*   The keg is symlinked into Homebrew’s prefix
+*   The keg is symlinked into Tigerbrew’s prefix
 *   Caveats are displayed